aces, toxic stress & resilience

-We understand that exposure to Toxic Stress during childhood can lead to negative health outcomes in adulthood.
-We also know that great variation exists between individuals and their experiences, and that not all experiences influence outcomes in the same way.
-To improve the way practitioners and policy-makers develop intervention and treatment plans for people with health problems, it’s important to understand how, and to what degree, a person has been affected by childhood trauma.
+Research tells us that exposure to Toxic Stress during childhood can lead to negative health outcomes in adulthood.
+We understand that great variation exists between individuals and their experiences, and that not all experiences influence outcomes in the same way.
+We also know that building the foundation of resilience, beginning in early life is critical to preventing and buffering toxic stress.

 What are ACEs?

-Negative, stressful, traumatizing events that occur before age 18 are referred to as adverse childhood experiences (ACEs).
-ACEs are divided into 10 categories that fall under the umbrellas of abuse, neglect, and household dysfunction.
+Adverse Childhood Experiences (ACEs) are negative, stressful, traumatizing events that occur before the age of 18 and confer health risk across the lifespan.
+The 10 best studied ACEs are divided into the umbrellas of abuse, neglect, and household dysfunction.
 These experiences create toxic stress.
-Children with ongoing, unmitigated toxic stress develop patterns of adaptive and physiological disruptions that compromise health over the lifespan.
+Children with ongoing, unmitigated toxic stress develop patterns of maladaptive behaviours and physiological disruptions that compromise health over the lifespan.